-Physiotherapists should be aware of the challenges experienced by diverse populations, including culturally and linguistically diverse (CALD) and lesbian, gay, bisexual, transgender, or intersex (LGBTI) groups.
+Psychologists should be aware of the challenges experienced by diverse populations, including culturally and linguistically diverse (CALD) and lesbian, gay, bisexual, transgender or intersex (LGBTI) groups.
 For example, barriers to engaging with HCPs in CALD populations include language and literacy, death and dying considered taboo subjects, stigma regarding hospice care, lack of translated and culturally appropriate resources, racism, discrimination, cultural stereotyping, religion, and health beliefs.
-The Western values of autonomy and self-determination associated with ACP may not align with the values of some CALD individuals.
+The Western values of autonomy and selfdetermination associated with ACP may not align with the values of some CALD individuals.
 Hence, ACP is less common in CALD populations.

-Barriers often experienced by LGBTI Australians include social isolation, discrimination, potentially strained relationships with biological family, and difficulties identifying alternative decision-makers.
-The Department of Health and Aged Care172 has summarised the common barriers to palliative care for diverse Australians, including CALD and LGBTI populations.
-Physiotherapists should be aware of the concept of intersectionality and be cognisant of the heterogeneity of views and behaviours of individuals within diverse populations.
-Respectful acknowledgement of different perspectives regarding ACP is important, and consent to begin these discussions is helpful in facilitating trust.88
+Barriers often experienced by LGBTI

+Australians include social isolation,

+discrimination, potentially strained

+relationships with biological family, and

+difficulties identifying alternative decisionmakers.
+The Department of Health and

+Aged Care175 has summarised the common

+barriers to palliative care for diverse

+Australians, including CALD and LGBTI

+populations.
+Psychologists should be aware

+of the concept of intersectionality and be

+cognisant of the heterogeneity of views

+and behaviours of individuals within diverse

+populations.
+Respectful acknowledgement

+of different perspectives regarding ACP

+is important, and consent to begin these

+discussions is helpful in facilitating trust.176

 Referral to language support and multilingual resources may also facilitate end-of-life discussions.
-An extensive range of tips for communicating with CALD individuals has been developed by Diversicare.173 It is essential that treating physiotherapists are aware that making heteronormative assumptions may cause distress for LGBTI individuals.
-For example, ACP should recognise 'family of choice'.
-Further information on providing appropriate care to CALD and LGBTI populations is available at the ELDAC88 and Caresearch174 websites.
+An extensive range of tips for communicating with CALD individuals has been developed by Diversicare177.
+It is essential that treating psychologists are aware that making heteronormative assumptions may cause distress for LGBTI individuals.
+For example, ACP should recognise 'family of choice.'
+Further information on providing appropriate care to CALD and LGBTI populations is available at the ELDAC176 and Caresearch58 websites.